craftercms/docs/source/new-ia/by-role/developer/extensions/plugins.rst

 Remember that the connection to CrafterCMS needs to be setup via the ``add-environment`` command before using any of the ``crafter-cli`` commands.

-See :ref:`crafter-cli-copy-plugin` for more information on the ``copy-plugin`` command.
+See :ref:`newIa-crafter-cli-copy-plugin` for more information on the ``copy-plugin`` command.

 .. raw:: html

    <hr>

-.. _example-component-plugin:
+.. _newIa-example-component-plugin:

 -------------------------
 Example Creating a Plugin